Steam-Bot-Basics/steambot-guide-node/Chapter 1 - Basics/Chapter 1.2 - Requirements/README.md

-# Chapter 1.2 - Prerequisites
+# Chapter 1.2 - Requirements

 Before you start coding, make sure to install the following: